Nine Mile Creek Regional Trail: Route

 The trail begins in Hopkins at the Cedar Lake LRT Regional Trail and the Minnesota River Bluffs Regional Trail.
 It continues south through Hopkins and crosses the creek several times.
+It travels under US 169.

-It briefly ends at US 169 and detours on local streets.
-It resumes again in Edina and goes over several boardwalks.
+Then it resumes again in Edina and goes over several boardwalks.
 It passes through Walnut Ridge Park and soon after into Bredesen Park.
 It crosses MN 62 on a 588 ft long bridge.

-It crosses behind two local schools, including the Edina High School and passes over another boardwalk.
-It makes its way to a newly constructed roundabout at Tracy Avenue and turns south.
+It crosses behind two local schools, including the Edina High School and passes over another boardwalk before making its way to a newly constructed roundabout at Tracy Avenue and turns south.
 On the longest boardwalk of the trail, it passes just east of Heights Park, and parallels the Xcel Energy powerlines and the Canadian Pacific Railway.

-It passes under 70th Street, and weaves through an office area.
+It passes under 70th Street and weaves through an office area.
 It then crosses a local road and MN 100 on a 1,025 ft bridge.
 It parallels MN 100 and eventually goes east into the decommissioned Fred Richards Golf Course.
 It passes north of Centennial Lakes Park and into Adams Hill Park.
 It briefly turns south and then parallels 77th Street.
 It turns south eventually and turns east to cross I-35W at 76th Street.
-It continues east on this road and terminates at 12th Avenue.
+It continues east on this road before turning south onto 12th Avenue to cross I-494 on a separate bicycle and pedestrian bridge.
+At American Boulevard, it continues heading east through until it terminates at the Minnesota Valley National Wildlife Refuge Education and Visitor Center.